mignon-p/NeoBit/README.md

 ### Terminal blocks

-I've found that wires don't stay in the terminal blocks very well, so you may wish to omit the terminal blocks and solder wires directly to the board.
+I've found that stranded wires don't stay in the terminal blocks very well, so I recommend using solid wire.
+Or, you may wish to omit the terminal blocks entirely and solder wires directly to the board.

 ### micro:bit connector